-Whether you’re on the hunt for a jumping off point, a quick something-something to add to your process, or have asked yourself such questions as: I present to you my holy grail list exercises, techniques, considerations and straight up questions you need to answer for yourself to build a character.
-These might help answer such questions as: ‘Who on earth is my character?’
-‘What the hell is going through my characters head in scene 25‘ and ‘What do I do with my hands?’
-No fear actors, let’s just open up the spice drawer of character building and have a look inside shall we?
+Whether you’re on the hunt for a jumping off point, a quick something-something to add to your process or a deep-dive into your latest role: I present to you my holy grail list of exercises, techniques, questions and considerations for building better characters.
+These might help answer such questions as: ‘Who, on earth, is my character?’
+‘What the hell is going through my character’s head in scene 25?‘ and ‘What do I do with my hands?’
+No fear, actors: let’s open up the spice drawer of character building and have a look inside, shall we?

 Before Building a Character

-Creating a character is hands down the best part of the whole process of what we do: experiencing someone else’s life, being in someone else’s head, and finding out what makes them tick.
-Whether the character I’m playing walks on for five seconds or they’re the lead in the story I will make sure I’ve decided what that character had for breakfast, if they’re associated with a political party, and who they’ve third cousin is.
-I can’t help myself.
+Creating a character is hands-down the best part of the acting process: experiencing someone else’s life, being in someone else’s head and finding out what makes them tick.
+Whether the character I’m playing walks on for five seconds or they’re the lead in the story, I will make sure I’ve decided everything about them: what they had for breakfast, their political affiliation and who their third cousin is.
+I can’t help myself!

 To begin your process, there’s the usual ABC’s you might do for a project that uses a script: script analysis, finding your objective and actions, plotting your beats, mapping out your story arc, etc. You might work out your given circumstances, apply some Stanislavski Method or the like… These are the “non-negotiables of our craft”, dare I say (and I do).